simepar/simepar-components/README.md

 # Simepar Components

 ## What is it about?
 Simpear Components is a JavaScript library that contains SVG Icons to represent weather data.
-Currently, the elements are:
-- Drop: used to represent **preciptation** and **relative humidity**;
-- Ruler: used to represent **river level**;
-- Thermometer: used to represent **temperature**;
-- Leaf: used to represent **leaf wetness**.

 ## Getting Started
-On your HTML page, add the file components.js as follows:
+On your HTML page, add the file flow.js as follows:

 Note that in this example, the file is inside the folder js/
 ```html